zarzouram/image_captioning_with_transformers/README.md

 good performance [[6]](#6).
 Based on ViT, Wei Liu et al. present an image captioning model (CPTR) using an encoder-decoder transformer [[1]](#1).
 The source image is fed to the transformer encoder in sequence patches.
 Hence, one can treat the image captioning problem as a machine translation task.
-This project is based on CPTR [[1]](#1), as discussed below.
-The project uses PyTorch as a deep learning framework.

 <img
 src="https://github.com/zarzouram/xformer_img_captnng/blob/main/images/report/Encoder-Decoder.png"